ibm-cloud-docs/vpc/bare_metal_server_about.md

 * **Fast provisioning**: Compared to the classic bare metal servers, {{site.data.keyword.bm_is_short}} significantly reduces the time for provisioning and deploying.
 Provisioning a bare metal server on VPC takes minutes instead of hours by comparison.

 * **Improved security and compliance**: {{site.data.keyword.bm_is_short}} provides dedicated hardware.
 It also allows you to take full control over your ESXi hypervisor to better meet your specific security and compliance requirements.

+You are responsible for security on your bare metal server.
+That means upgrading or patching the operating system as needed to ensure vulnerabilities are addressed in a timely manner.
+Also, bare metal servers with floating IPs assigned are internet-facing and should take appropriate precautions.
+For more information, see [Understanding your responsibilities when using Virtual Private Cloud](/docs/vpc?topic=vpc-responsibilities-vpc#security-compliance).
+{: note}

 ## How are Bare Metal Servers for VPC different from other compute offerings?
 {: #comparison}